B2C Payments

 • Legal settlement payouts – In cases such as class action lawsuits, legal claims administrators must distribute settlement funds to claimants.

-• Workforce payouts – From compensating traditional employees to paying gig workers, contractors and seasonal staff, businesses need a payroll solution as flexible as today's modern workforce.
+• Compensation – From paying traditional employees to compensating gig workers, contractors and seasonal staff, businesses need a payroll solution as flexible as today's modern workforce.

 What is the difference between B2B & B2C payments?